Prototype-Grounded Concept Models for Verifiable Concept Alignment: Discussion

 \subsection{Interpretability and Alignment}

 \textbf{Alignment.} The human can inspect the concept alignment table to verify whether the learned concepts are aligned with their intended interpretation: for each row, they can compare the visual representation of a prototype with its associated concept representation and assess whether the listed concepts are indeed present in the image.
 This form of inspection is not possible in standard CBMs, where concept prediction remains a black-box process.
-Continuing the parallel with formal semantics, this human verification procedure is informally analogous to model checking, in the sense of evaluating whether a given model (i.e.\ the assignment of visual prototypes to concept) accords with an external (human) interpretation of the same concepts.

 The low-level semantics of a high-level concept is explicitly defined as the disjunction of the image representations of all prototypes for which that concept is active.
 Specifically, a concept is only true \textit{if there exists a part of the image that is similar enough to at least one of these prototypes}.
 For instance, if the concept alignment table indicates that only prototypes having image representations $x_1$ and $x_2$ possess the concept $C_{\text{red}}$, then the model explicitly defines the semantics of ``red'' as: